 The QoS Engine supports overlaps between rules, where more than one rule can match for a specific message flow.
-If more than one rule is found to match the rule with the highest priority will be used.
+If more than one rule is found to match

 Name: Create a name for the rule that is meaningful to you.